 Many metrics can be used to determine the top 3PL warehousing companies, such as company revenue, the number of warehouses, total warehouse square footage, etc. This compilation is based on the most currently available company revenue data (between 2018 and 2020) without factoring in any other metric.
 Revenue data is sourced from the companies’ websites and market research platforms such as Macrotrends.

-Read on to learn more about the top revenue-earning 3PL warehousing companies in 2020.
+Read on to learn more about and find examples of the top revenue-earning and largest 3PL warehousing companies in 2020.

 1. United Parcel Service (UPS)